Richard Alpfjord Wylde, SMHI

 European Natural Hazard Scientific Partnership, also known as ARISTOTLE, is a project financed by the European Commission’s DG-ECHO that delivers world leading multi-hazard advice to the Emergency Response Coordination Centre (ERCC) in Brussels.
 The consortium is made up of 12 expert institutions within the hazard areas of severe weather, flooding, volcanoes, earthquakes and tsunamis.
 24/7 expert advice is delivered by the consortium for events across the globe.

-The operational component of the flooding hazard in the partnership is delivered by the Swedish Meteorological and Hydrological Institute (SMHI) and the European Centre for Medium Range Weather Forecasting (ECMWF).
+The operational component of the flooding hazard in the partnership is delivered by the Swedish Meteorological and Hydrological Institute (SMHI) and the European Centre for Medium-Range Weather Forecasts (ECMWF).
 The current remit for flooding is within Europe only, and here the EFAS system is used.
 Later the service will provide global coverage – partially via the Global Flood Awareness System (GloFAS) – with assistance from Centro Internazionale in Monitoraggio Ambientale (CIMA) in Italy.

 All reporting and decision making within ARISTOTLE is impact based.
 To do this, the Rapid Impact Assessment tool within EFAS is used to produce information about: